Castelmezzano

 Why this place

 Castelmezzano does not pretend.
-It is a village of barely seven hundred people, glued to the south face of the Lucanian Dolomites, and the road that gets you there is the only road there is.
-Above the houses the rock rises in honest, vertical teeth; below them, the Caperrino river runs through chestnut and oak.
-When the bus from Potenza turns the last bend the village arrives all at once — pale stone, tiled roofs, the church bell on the hour — and you understand immediately that the geometry of the place is older than any tourism.
+Barely seven hundred people live here, on the south face of the Lucanian Dolomites, and the road that gets you there is the only road there is.
+Above the houses the rock rises in vertical teeth; below them, the Caperrino river runs through chestnut and oak.
+When the bus from Potenza turns the last bend the village arrives all at once: pale stone, tiled roofs, the church bell on the hour.
+You understand immediately that the geometry of the place is older than any tourism.
 People live here in February as well as in August.
 The dialect is still spoken in the bar.

-It is best treated as a base for two nights, not as a stop.
-There is a famous zip-line across the gorge to Pietrapertosa, the village on the other side; you can take it or, as most residents quietly prefer, walk the path between the two and arrive in time for lunch.
+Treat it as a base for two nights, not a stop.
+A famous zip-line crosses the gorge to Pietrapertosa, the village on the other side; take it, or do what most residents would rather you did and walk the path between the two, arriving in time for lunch.
 The reason to come is not the zip-line.
 It is the unfussed dignity of a small place that has not been styled for visitors and does not need to be.

 When to go

-Late spring (May and June) and early autumn (September and October) are the best windows: long days, clear light on the Dolomites, footpaths dry.
-July and August are busier but still nothing like the coast — the heat is the bigger issue than the crowds.
-Winter is quiet and beautiful but bus services thin out, the zip-line closes and several restaurants take their break.
-Check the Volo dell’Angelo and SITASUD timetables the week before you travel.
+Come in May or June, or in September and October: the days are long and the light on the Dolomites is at its clearest, with the footpaths dry.
+July and August run busier, though still nothing like the coast; heat is a bigger issue than crowds.
+Winter has its own beauty, but bus services thin out and the zip-line closes; several restaurants take their break.
+Check the Volo dell'Angelo and SITASUD timetables the week before you travel.

 How to get there